This guideline is intended to provide a brief summary of background and health issues for newly arriving Palestinian refugees from Gaza.

 Immediate health triage (for all ages) should assess for acute physical health issues (including malnutrition and injuries), acute mental health issues, disability, frailty/mobility issues in elders, pregnancy and medication type and supply.
 Children/adults may have acute (and severe) malnutrition and re-feeding syndrome is a consideration in this population.

-Like any mass migration event, and where people have been living in very crowded conditions, consider outbreak risk and vaccine preventable diseases (VPD), including measles, varicella, hepatitis A, typhoid and other enteric infections.
+Like any mass migration event, and where people have been living in very crowded conditions, consider outbreak risk and vaccine preventable diseases (VPD), including hepatitis A, measles, varicella, typhoid and other enteric infections.
 Media in Dec 2023 reported outbreaks of varicella and cases of acute jaundice (likely hepatitis A).
 UNICEF reported 71,000 cases of diarrhoea in children <5 years in one week (17 Dec 2023; vs 2000/month pre-conflict).
-Polio has been reported in Aug 2024.
+Polio was reported in Aug 2024.
 Parasite infections are common in Gaza, ask about gastrointestinal symptoms, including abdominal pain and diarrhoea/dysentery.
 Iron deficiency anaemia and vitamin D deficiency are common, and there are high rates of antimicrobial resistance (antibiotics are/were sold over the counter).

 Children and families are arriving from a direct conflict situation with acute trauma.
 They have been displaced, and evacuation orders and search for safety has meant people have been displaced multiple times.
 They will have witnessed bombs, destruction of cities and houses, injuries and deaths; they may have lost or been separated from family members, or experienced injuries themselves.
 Clinicians should ensure a supportive approach, following principals of psychological first aid (being mindful of symptoms/signs of psychological trauma, but not exploring trauma directly if people are not ready).
 Mental health support is available in Victoria, although there may be cultural stigma around engaging with mental health support.